oscal-compass/community/proposals/dogfooding-trestle-for-proposals.md

 ## Non-Goals

 - Apply to individual project issues / design goals
-- Be a stand alone demostration of trestle.
+- Be a stand alone demonstration of trestle.

 ## Proposal